 Final Exams, Thursday-Friday, June 22-23, 2017

-Currently enrolled Hampden-Sydney College students should register on-line for May Term 2017 courses via the College's Tiger Web using their ID number and current PIN and also should complete a May Term 2017 Housing Application Form if they desire on-campus housing.
+Currently enrolled Hampden-Sydney College students should register on-line for May Term 2017 courses via the College's Tiger Web using their ID number and current PIN.
 (Note: Students registering for May Term 2017 abroad programs should do so on-line but coordinate with Dr. Daniella Widdows, Director of International Studies, about May Term abroad opportunities.)
 After logging into Tiger Web, use the "Course Search" area to select the term "2016-2017 Summer" and hit the "Search" button.
 You will then see a full list of May Term 2017 courses.

 Students who are not enrolled at Hampden-Sydney may apply to attend May Term 2017 by completing this application form.

 May Term course offerings can be found on TigerWeb — then choose the current Summer Term.

 A student who recieves a grade of "Incomplete" for the spring semester, but who wishes to enroll in May Term, has until the fifth day of May Term to resolve the grade of "I." If the incomplete has not been resolved (i.e. a grade submitted by the professor to the registrar) by the fifth day of May Term (5:00 p.m., Tuesday, May 30, 2017) the "I" is automatically converted to a grade of "F" on the student's transcript.
 Further, if the work completed and the resulting cumulative academic record warrants suspension, the student shall be withdrawn from any May Term courses in which he is enrolled.